LucasBurgessDev/LucasBurgessDev.github.io/README.md

 * ~~Ensure codecov is recieving updates~~
 * ~~Integrate logo into header~~
 * ~~Optimise API blog calls to only return past creation dates~~
+* Safari open the video on the home screeen in a player
 * Google API Key move to secrets
 * Set up SEO
 * Set up email verification